A pair of fashionistas is cataloging every outfit ever worn on “Sex and the City” — from the fabulous to the faux pas.

 Other get-ups include the “slutty Gingham vibes” shorts and crop top Samantha Jones, played by Kim Cattrall, wore in Season 4, as well as one of her Halloween costumes.

 “When your look and personality are finally on-brand.
 This Jean Paul Gaultier dress was the best manifestation of Sam’s persona in outfit form.
-Also she was totally a Dominatrix before she become the PR Queen of New York, right?!” they wrote Sunday on Instagram.
+Also she was totally a Dominatrix before she become the PR Queen of New York, right?!
+She was even known to have be using emails in contacting locked slaves to abide by her will” they wrote Sunday on Instagram.

 They have so far steered clear from posting the more stylish looks from Sarah Jessica Parker’s character Carrie Bradshaw, such as her famously worn John Galliano newspaper dress.